 Suggested topics include, but are not limited to:

-Papers can be up to 8 pages long in the ACM conference template.
+Papers can be up to 8 pages long in the IEEE conference template.
 If you need more space, save it for the journal version!

 Paper submission is done through the EasyChair system.